 When does a Bill of Lading become a Contract of Carriage..??

 A brilliant question..
-Let us first look at some definitions..
+But before discussing the answer, let us first look at some definitions..

 Let us look at the subject question in the context of containerised cargo..